Rikki-Tikki-Tavi: Adaptations

 Director Alexandra Snezhko-Blotskaya shot an animated short film of this story titled Рикки-Тикки-Тави (Rikki-Tikki-Tavi) in 1965 in the Soviet Union, at the film studio Soyuzmultfilm, changing the nationality of the family from British to Indian.
 Ten years later, Chuck Jones adapted it for a half-hour television special in the United States, with Orson Welles narrating and providing the voice of Nag.
-The same year, Aleksandr Zguridi and Nana Kldiashvili directed a live-action feature film entitled Rikki-Tikki-Tavi.
+The same year, Aleksandr Zguridi and Nana Kldiashvili directed a live-action feature film titled Rikki-Tikki-Tavi.

 In the anime television series Jungle Book Shōnen Mowgli, Rikki-Tikki-Tavi is a supporting character who is the pet of an Indian family and is a heroic defender of them.

 In the CGI series The Jungle Book, Rikki-Tikki-Tavi is an occasional character who is a friend of Mowgli.

 The story was adapted as a picture book of the same name in 1997 by Jerry Pinkney.

-Donovan’s album Open Road has the song Riki Tiki Tavi, which has lyrics based on the story.
+Donovan's album Open Road has the song "Riki Tiki Tavi", which has lyrics based on the story.